MrcSnm/redub/README.md

 - No need to handle edge cases in the beginning.
 They may become even separate modules.

 ### A week project
-- This project is very small.
-It is intended to be finished at most a week of work.
+- This project had a small start.
+I gave one week for doing it, but since it was very succesful on its achievements, I decided to extend a little the deadline for achieving support.
+Right now, it has been tested with

+### Working examples
+Those projects were fairly tested while building this one
+- dub
+- glui
+- dplug
+- arsd-official
+- Hipreme Engine

 ## Package manager
-- Will be implemented as a hook in the build system
+- Will be implemented as a hook in the build system.
+I'm accepting PRs, but I'm not implementing myself.